-If you are looking for a job as a data professional, you will increasingly see the Data Engineer position come up.
+For developing modern data applications, a Data Engineer is essential.
 But what does it actually mean to be a Data Engineer and what exactly do you do?
 Our colleague Oskar, Data Engineer at Digital Power, explains.

 What is a Data Engineer?

 To start with the question, what exactly is a Data Engineer?
 The expectations and general views on this are quite different.
-Ultimately, a Data Engineer is someone who designs and builds solutions for data storage and data analysis.
-For example, think of building data pipelines, moving data from A to B and adjusting (transforming) it if necessary before placing it at B. Or setting up a database, working with distributed systems such as Spark and Hadoop, setting up an infrastructure and actually much more.
+In essence, a Data Engineer is someone who creates and develops solutions for the storage and analysis of data.
+For example, think of building data pipelines, moving data from A to B and adjusting (transforming) it if necessary before placing it at B. Or setting up a database, working with distributed systems such as Spark and Databricks, setting up an infrastructure and actually much more.